 111 press 2 2 mental and emotional health support service EDPH P6.2 P6.2.1 Evaluate the 111 press 2 mental and emotional health support service, taking improvement a necessary.
-0264 Completed A Peer review was undertaken by the National Collaborative Commissioning Unit (NCCU).
-The positive, and highlighted a number of areas of exemplary practice to be shared across Wale Support the MH Reviews EDPH P6.5 P6.5.1 Phase 1 of the stocktake to be undertaken as part of the Special Measures framework for improvement Phase 1 of the Mental Health Stocktake review is complete.
+A Peer review was undertaken by the National Collaborative Commissioning Unit (NCCU).
+The service of the service o 0033 Completed positive, and highlighted a number of areas of exemplary practice to be shared across Wale Support the MH Reviews EDPH P6.5 P6.5.1 Phase 1 of the stocktake to be undertaken as part of the Special Measures framework for improvement P6.5.1 Phase 1 of the Mental Health Stocktake review is complete.
 The service has progressed to stage 2 and interviews and field work with the RCPsych are underway.
-Completed Welsh G EDPH P7.1 P7.1.1 Continue implementation of the Welsh Government Substance Misuse Delivery Plan The National Delivery Plan covering Q2 was implemented as expected within Q2 and contin focus for the service.
-A revised delivery plan is expected from Welsh Government during Q3 to be implemented with 'business as usual' processes.
-1234 Completed Implement the Maternity and Neonatal Safety Support Programme (Priorities for Improvements and the PERIPrem Programme in Wales) P9.2 P9.2 Complete and monitor delivery of initial recommendations for year 1 P9.2.1 Assessment of delay in completion: The recommendations of the national Maternity Neonatal Safety Support Programme Discovery Phase were issued in Q2 and the Health Board is expecting further guidance during Q3, which will provide details of requirements for the next phase.
-Delivery date has been revised to Q4, and progress will be monitored closely. de details of re-profiled to Underway
+Completed Welsh Government Substance Misuse Delivery Plan EDPH P7.1 P7.1 Continue implementation of the Welsh Government Substance Misuse Delivery Plan P7.1.1 The National Delivery Plan covering Q2 was implemented as expected within Q2 and continue focus for the service.
+A revised delivery plan is expected from Welsh Government during Q3 at to be implemented with 'business as usual' processes.
+1934 Completed Implement the Maternity and Neonatal Safety Support Programme (Priorities for Improvements and the PERIPrem Programme in Wales) P9.2 Complete and monitor delivery of initial recommendations for year 1 de details of re-profiled to Underway

-P10.2 Implements that enable timely access to Child and Adolescent Mental Health services, EDO P10.2 Refresh and implement CAMHS recovery plan Each IHC has submitted refreshed mid-year trajectories to Welsh Government.
-All recovery plans have been implemented and are monitored weekly.
-EDO P10.2 1264 Completed Develop and implement an organisational Performance Framework EDOF P16.2 P16.2.1Revised performance and accountability arrangements to be in placere-profiled toAssessment of delay in completion: The Integrated Performance Framework was signed off by the Health Board on the 28th September 2023, with revised performance and accountability arrangements to be implemented during Q3.
-As a result this milestone has been re-profiled to Q3.
-These are progressing as expected.
-The Integrated Performance Framework will operate in parallel to the Strategic Planning Framework, and also the Risk ManagementImage: re-profiled to Image: re-prof Underway
+P10.2 Implement improvements that enable timely access to Child and Adolescent Mental Health services, in line with the WG MH access requirements EDO P10.2 P10.2.1 Refresh and implement CAMHS recovery plan Each IHC has submitted refreshed mid-year trajectories to Welsh Government.
+All recovery plans have been implemented and are monitored weekly EDO EDO P10.2 0064 Completed Develop and implement an organisational Performance Framework EDOF P16.2 I ne integrated Performance Framework was signed off by the Health Board on the 28" September 2023 Underway